lupuselit/serenata-de-amor/.github/ISSUE_TEMPLATE.md

 **What is the problem?**
-Try to give as many details about the bug/new feature/enhancement as possible, but keep it friendly for new comers
+Try to give as many details about the bug/new feature/enhancement as possible, but keep it friendly for newcomers

 **How can this be addressed?**
-New comers might need help on how to approach or build a solution, maybe a step-by-step on how to address the issue can help
+Newcomers might need help on how to approach or build a solution, maybe a step-by-step on how to address the issue can help

 **Who could help with this issue?**